 Stories Everywhere

-Hi, I’m Krissy Clarkan award-winning journalist, public radio reporter and editor, documentary-maker (and a fifth generation San Franciscan).
+Hi, I’m Krissy Clarka Peabody-nominated journalist, public radio reporter, editor, and audio documentary-maker (and a fifth generation San Franciscan).
 Storieseverywhere.org is the place where now and then I showcase my experiments in location-based story telling.

 There’s this audio tour I did of the Lower East Side in collaboration with StoryCorps for the New Museum.